Construction of Irreducible $\mathcal{U}(\mathfrak{g})^{G'}$-Modules and Discretely Decomposable Restrictions: Preliminary

 To prove the second assertion, we can assume that $V$ has finite length.
-In fact, if each $V_i$ is completely reducible, then $V$ is completely reducible because $V$ is a sum of irreducible submodules.
-Since $\Ext^1_{\BGGcat{g}{q}}(M, N)=0$ for any two irreducible generalized Verma modules $M$ and $N$ (see \cite[Theorem 3.3 (d)]{Hu08_category_o}), the assertion follows by induction on the length. \end{proof}
+In fact, if each~$V_i$~is completely reducible, then $V$ is completely reducible because $V$ is a sum of irreducible submod\-ules.
+Since \smash{$\Ext^1_{\BGGcat{g}{q}}(M, N)=0$} for any two irreducible generalized Verma modules~$M$ and~$N$ (see~\cite[Theorem~3.3\,(d)]{Hu08_category_o}), the assertion follows by induction on the length. \end{proof}

 We consider the branching problem of a generalized Verma module.
 For simplicity, suppose that $\lie{g}$ is semisimple.
 Let $\lie{g}'$ be a reductive subalgebra of $\lie{g}$.
-We recall the notion of $\lie{g'}$-compatible parabolic subalgebras in the sense of \cite{Ko12_generalized_Verma}, and define its generalization.
+We recall the notion of $\lie{g'}$-compatible parabolic subalgebras in the sense of~\cite{Ko12_generalized_Verma}, and define its generalization.

-\begin{definition} Let $\lie{q}$ be a parabolic subalgebra of $\lie{g}$.
-We say that $\lie{q}$ is \define{$\lie{g'}$-compatible} if there exists $H \in \lie{g'}$ such that $\lie{q} = \lie{q}(H)$.
-We say that $\lie{q}$ is \define{weakly $\lie{g'}$-compatible} if $\lie{q}$ contains a $\lie{g'}$-compatible parabolic subalgebra $\lie{q}(H) \subset \lie{g}$ and has a Levi decomposition $\lie{q} = \lie{l} \oplus \lie{u}$ such that
+\begin{Definition} Let $\lie{q}$ be a parabolic subalgebra of $\lie{g}$.
+We say that $\lie{q}$ is \emph{$\lie{g'}$-compatible} if there exists $H \in \lie{g'}$ such that $\lie{q} = \lie{q}(H)$.
+We say that $\lie{q}$ is \emph{weakly $\lie{g'}$-compatible} if $\lie{q}$ contains a~$\lie{g'}$-compatible parabolic subalgebra $\lie{q}(H) \subset \lie{g}$ and has a Levi decomposition $\lie{q} = \lie{l} \oplus \lie{u}$ such that

-where $\lie{\overline{u}}$ is the nilpotent radical of the opposite parabolic subalgebra $\lie{\overline{q}}$ determined by the Levi decomposition $\lie{q} = \lie{l}\oplus \lie{u}$. \end{definition}
+where $\lie{\overline{u}}$ is the nilpotent radical of the opposite parabolic subalgebra $\lie{\overline{q}}$ determined by the Levi decomposition $\lie{q} = \lie{l}\oplus \lie{u}$. \end{Definition}